 (v) Increasing the aggregate nameplate capacity of a generator less than ten MW to ten MW or greater.

-(2) For the purposes of Section 5, the term “generator” includes but is not limited to a Generation Resource, SOG, and ESR.
+(2) For the purposes of Section 5, the term “generator” includes but is not limited to a Generation Resource, SOG, NSG, and ESR.

 (3) For the purposes of determining the appropriate requirements in Section 5, a generator is considered a “large generator” if it currently has or is proposed to have an aggregate nameplate capacity of ten MW or greater.
 A generator is considered a “small generator” if it currently has or is proposed to have an aggregate nameplate capacity of less than ten MW.